rticommunity/rticonnextdds-connector-js/docs/input.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The method :meth:`Input.waitForPublications()` can be used to detect when a compatible
-DDS publication is matched or stops matching.
+DDS publication is matched or unmatched.
 It returns a promise which resolves to
 the change in the number of matched publications since the last time it was called::

    // From within an async function.
 Otherwise, use traditional .then() syntax
    let changeInMatches = await input.waitForPublications()

-For example, if a new compatible publication is discovered within the specified
+For example, if 1 new compatible publication is discovered within the specified
 ``timeout``, the promise will resolve to 1.
+If an existing, matched publication
+unmatched within the specified ``timeout``, the promise will resolve to -1.

-You can obtain information about the existing matched publications with
+You can obtain information about the existing matched publications through the
-:attr:`Input.matchedPublications`.
+:attr:`Input.matchedPublications` property:

 .. code-block:: javascript

    input.matchedPublications.forEach((match) => {
       pubName = match.name
    }

+:attr:`Input.matchedPublications` returns a JSON object containing meta-information
+about matched entities.

 Class reference: Input, Samples, SampleIterator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~